 - Check your Form 471 and your Receipt Acknowledgment Letter (RAL) to make sure all of your entries are correct.
-If you find a mistake, submit a RAL correction by following the instructions in the RAL. - If you have not already done so, submit your Item 21 Attachment.
+If you find a mistake, submit a RAL correction by following the instructions in the RAL.
+(If your review has already started, submit your corrections directly to your reviewer using the reviewer's contact information provided on the PIA fax/email.) - If you have not already done so, submit your Item 21 Attachment.
 You can file online, by email, by fax, or on paper by following the Item 21 Attachment guidance on the USAC website. - Organize all of the documentation related to your application and have it readily available to assist you in answering any questions. - Monitor your preferred mode of contact so that you will know when PIA attempts to contact you. - Answer all questions promptly and completely. - Ask for more time to respond if you need it. - If you are having problems, ask to speak to a manager.